titou10titou10/v-mask/README.md

 - `time: '##:##'`
 - `time-with-seconds: '##:##:##'`
 - `postalcode-ca:  'A#A #A#'`

+### Modifiers
+`.number`: The value set to`unmaskedVar`is typecast as a number.
+If the value cannot be parsed with parseFloat(), then the original value is returned.

 #### Why this package?
 This package has been created after the`"mask"` property of the`"v-text-field"`component has been removed and I was not able to find another package that allow to **retrieve the masked and unmasked value** of an input text from a directive